vicsamuel/vic-portfolio-2022/content/project/sfml-snake/index.md

   focal_point: Smart
   preview_only: false
 ---
 Classic arcade Snake game developed using C++ and the SFML Libraries to help with understanding boundary detection, collisions, and sprites.
-More details in the linked GitHub repository below.